UX-UI-Design-Lab/Greensteam2020/README.md

 # GreenSteam2020
-Sustainable steam-power for the C21st by [Dr. Simon Penny](http://simonpenny.net)
+Sustainable steam-power for the C21st by [Professor Simon Penny](http://simonpenny.net)

 To goal of GreenSteam project is to rethink external combustion for sustainable small scale power, suited to but not specifically for, isolated locations.